-This page describes best practices for using Cloud Identity-Aware Proxy (Cloud IAP).
+This page describes best practices for using Identity-Aware Proxy (IAP).

 - Don't use a third-party CDN in front of your application.
 CDNs may cache

-content and serve cached pages to unauthentiated users.
+content and serve cached pages to unauthenticated users.

 - If you have large, non-sensitive resources that you want to serve from a

 images.yourapp.comfor these resources.
 Use the CDN with that domain and add the

 Cache-control: privateHTTP response header to all objects that should only be served to authenticated users.